danielstern/jest-examplar/README.md

 Currently, Jest 0.4 works on Node, while Jest 0.5 works on Io.js.
 When Node 4.0 comes out, this will no longer be an issue.

 ## Jest Gotchas
 - You must have a "jest" section in your `package.json` or `jest` will quietly fail.
+The `unmockedModulePathPatterns` property is **really important** as `dontMock` does not work very well for modules.
+Here's an example.
+    "jest": {
+        "unmockedModulePathPatterns": [
+          "react",
+          "chai"
+        ]
+      },
 - Jest 0.5x only works with **io.js**.
 Jest 0.4x works (?) with **node.js** (and possibly io.js as well, but if you're running Io, it makes sense to use `0.5x` for Jest
 - Jest will automatically mock anything you `require`, which can lead to very confusing results. **require statements often don't mean what you think they do in `Jest`** (https://facebook.github.io/jest/docs/automatic-mocking.html)